smr547/pbs_demo/workload_distribution_stategies.md

 * Luigi
 * Executor

-You choice will be guide by the workload you are processing and the workflow context of the Job and the way the software processes have been written.
+You choice will be guided by the workload you are processing,  the workflow context of the Job and the way the software processes have been written.

 More:  TODO